srg-ics-uplb/systems-track-primer/README.md

 This resource is for incoming MSCS/MIT students at the UPLB Institute of Computer Science who would like to specialize in Systems which typically include: Operating Systems, Computer Architecture, Distributed Systems, Networks, Security, Compilers, and Virtual Machines.

+In general the goal of Systems is to understand how software and hardware interact and how to design efficient, robust, and secure systems.

 ## Textbooks

 The following textbooks cover the major topics in Systems.
-Some schools use these in their undergrad classes.

 * Operating Systems: Three Easy Pieces (*Remzi Arpaci-Dusseau and Andrea Arpaci-Dusseau*)
 * Computer Systems: A programmers Perspective (*Randal E. Bryant and David R. O'Hallaron*)